Intentional Adulteration: It’s All About Defense!

 - Reanalyze the plan periodically

-In previous years food defense has been managed much like GMPs: companies would use a standard checklist to assess their facility controls, much like the tool from FSIS used by many manufacturers.
-While these tools are helpful, they don’t meet the new requirements that FDA has developed.
+In previous years food defense programs have been mostly voluntary and managed much like GMPs.
+Companies would use a standard checklist to assess their facility controls, like the tool from FSIS used by many manufacturers.
+While these types of resources can be helpful, they don’t meet the new requirements that the FDA has developed.

-Under this rule, FDA will expect to see a more robust program, similar to a HACCP-based approach.
-A full assessment of the facility and each process step will need to be done just like a HACCP plan:
+Under this rule, the FDA will expect to see a more robust program, similar to a HACCP-based approach to food defense rather than a checklist-based approach.
+This approach can be adopted with a full assessment of the facility and clearly defined process steps.

 - Assemble a food defense team